oamg/leapp-repository/docs/source/target-userspace-creator.md

 can be problematic, as the tool doing these temporary modifications needs to gracefully roll back these changes even in the presence of unforeseen problems.
-Speaking plainly, errors in leapp and unforeseen external commands cannot result in the source system loosing repository access after a failed attempted upgrade.
+Speaking plainly, errors in leapp and unforeseen external commands cannot result in the source system losing repository access after a failed attempted upgrade.
 Therefore, leapp uses an [OverlayFS](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html) filesystem with the lower `lowerdir` being source system's `/`.
 This filesystem is mounted at `/var/lib/leapp/scratch/mounts/root_/system_overlay`.